Today's Saturday • 10 mins read

 - approach the uncertain future with hope and optimism.

-Caprara & Steca (2005) state positive thinking is linked to life satisfaction, self-esteem, and optimism.
+Caprara & Steca (2005) found that positive thinking is linked to life satisfaction, self-esteem, and optimism.

 Tsutsui & Fujiwara (2015) say positive thinking includes: